 Drink a lot of water.
-You can buy bottles of water at a corner deli, but a refillable water bottle is ideal and more green too; you can refill and rehydrate at a number of water fountains in Washington Square Park, which is close to the route as it goes through the Village.
+You can buy bottles of water at a corner deli, but a reusable water bottle is ideal and more green too; you can refill and rehydrate at a number of water fountains in Washington Square Park, which is close to the March route as it goes through the Village.
 New York’s drinking water is considered to be the best in the US and consistently wins annual taste tests, according to the NYS Department of Environmental Conservation.

 7. Things’ll be great when you’re downtown.

 Book a hotel downtown near the main Pride March route.
 Having easy access for wardrobe changes and freshening up throughout the day will be very useful.
 Trust us!
 So make sure to check out our complete list of hotels near Pride and reserve your room today.

 Straight people are known for calling in sick the day after the Super Bowl, so damn it, we can do it, too.
 (Wait—you mean you already called in sick the day after the Oscars!?)
 Call your boss and tell him you’re taking Monday off.
 After a nonstop weekend of events and activities, you’re going to be tired, sunburnt and maybe hungover.
 So rest up, sleep it off and come back rejuvenated on Tuesday.